kpsychogyiopoulos/test_repo/readme-jira.md

 ## Project Structure

+Use the following assets containing the latest version of the source code (as of __27/04/2026__) to apply further changes.

 _project_data_assets/data_asset_:
 - __jira-master.zip__ : This project asset is deployed within the CP4D persistent volume.
 It contains the refactored code base.
 - __requirements.txt__: The file containing all python dependencies needed to be installed prior to code execution.

 _project_git_repo/dev-datahub-jira/assets/jupyterlab_:
 - __jira-master/__ : Hosts the source code and modular Python scripts required for system operation.
 Performs the ETL pipeline on Jira.
-- __run_jira.ipynb__ : Orchestrates the execution of the Python modules contained within the __jira-master__ directory to run the end-to-end pipeline.
+- __run_hedno_losses.ipynb__ : Orchestrates the execution of the Python modules contained within the __jira-master__ directory to run the end-to-end pipeline.

 ---

 ## Installation & Library Imports

-To run this project, you need to use runtime environment with Python 3.11 and Spark 3.5.
+To run this project, you need to use runtime environment with Python 3.11 / Spark 3.5 and the following resources:

+    4 Executors: 4 vCPU and 8 GB RAM, Driver: 2 vCPU and 16 GB RAM.

 The libraries are installed using the requirements.txt file.

 You can install the required libraries running the initial notebook shell that includes the command: